-It's hard to be in business and not find yourself frequently frustrated by things that customers say.
-A customer might misunderstand your product after speaking with you for ten minutes about it.
-She uses your product for a year, reaping great benefits from it, but then report that it is "ok."
-You go out of your way to help a customer, then in the next conversation he says everything but "thanks."
+It’s hard to be in business and not find yourself frequently frustrated by things that customers say.
+Customers misunderstand your product after speaking with you for ten minutes about it.
+They reap great benefits from your product, but then report that it is “ok.”
+You go out of your way to help customers, and in the next conversation they say everything but “thanks.”

-The only response you can have when your customer says something "wrong" is to accept that, although it may be wrong, it is true.
-It is the new reality.
-It is part of the universe you share with your customer, and you must accept it.
-It is tempting to fight your customer's truth, denying it, arguing against it, resisting it, but that won't get you anywhere.
+The only response you can have when your customer says something “wrong” is to accept that, although it may be wrong, it is true.
+It is tempting to fight you customer’s truth, denying it, arguing against it, resisting it, but that won’t get you anywhere.

 If you focus on denying and resisting your customer’s truth, you won’t be able to see a clear way out of this truth to a better truth.
 Let’s imagine that a customer says that she thinks a competitor’s product is as good as yours, but you know, with 100% certainty, that your product will work better for her than the competitor’s.
 Should you focus on the fact that she is wrong, or focus on understanding her version of the truth?
 Which will make it easier for you to deal with the situation?
 Which will make it easier for her to deal with you?